JK-A2023/Sparta_DevOps_CICD/jenkins.md

 ### What is it?

-- An open-source server automation server used for implementing CICD pipelines.
+- An open-source automation server used for implementing CICD pipelines.
 - It helps to automate and streamline the building, testing, and deployment of software applications
 - Makes the software development process more efficient and reliable.